 The difference is that the infiltrating air passes through the ERV (and an air filter) first.
 Instead of seeping in through little gaps between your crawlspace and your living room – and bringing mold and other yucky who-knows-what with it – the air is cleansed of all contaminants before it enters your lungs.

 Depending on the mechanical ventilation method you choose, the air probably contains a more agreeable amount of humidity, too.

-So you’re not just mixing dirty and clean air!
-You’re actually replacing the unhealthy air with healthy air the same way someone in a really tight home would do!
+So, you’re not just mixing dirty and clean air!
+You’re replacing the unhealthy air with healthy air the same way someone in a tight home would do!

 Ok, mechanical ventilation is great.
 What next?